 This unique service program at NIU provides students and faculty the opportunity to evaluate current social issues and seek ways to continually change the world.

-An alternative break is a trip where a group of college students engage in volunteer service, typically for a week.
+An alternative break is a service-learning trip where a group of college students engage in volunteer service, typically for a week.
 Each trip has a focus on a particular social issue, such as (but not limited to) poverty, education reform, refugee resettlement, and the environment.
 Students learn about the social issues and then perform week-long projects with non-profit organizations.

 Participants have the opportunity to:

 • Meet other NIU students who are interested in service

 • Learn about cultural and social issues while doing service

 • Make new connections across the country

 • Build relationships

 • Grow, learn, and change your point of view

 • Travel without spending a lot of money